RaghuGannaram/tic-tac-toe/README.md

-# Tic Tac Toe
+# ❎🅾️ Tic-Tac-Toe

-## A simple Tic Tac Toe game in JavaScript
+## 🎮 A Fun and Simple Game in JavaScript

+Welcome to **Tic-Tac-Toe**, the classic game of strategy and fun!
+This project is built using **JavaScript**, offering an interactive and engaging gameplay experience.
+Perfect for casual players and coding enthusiasts alike!